artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 The second general strategy to improve processing speed and capacity is to distribute some components in the system across more than one machine.
-This section sets outs which components can be distributed to other machines and describes the configuration options available for optimizing performance across those machines.
+This section sets outs which components can be distributed to other machines and describes the configuration options available for optimising performance across those machines.

 Distributing components on multiple machines